Read next

 Though it’s widely thought to be an environmental policy, the Green Belt actually exists to serve five key purposes, as outlined in the National Planning Policy Framework (NPPF):

-According to the most recent statistics from the Department for Levelling Up, Housing & Communities, the South East of England has the largest share of Green Belt land at 305,280 hectares, making up 16% of its total area, followed by the West Midlands with 264,510 hectares, or 20.3%.
+According to the most recent statistics, the South East of England has the largest share of Green Belt land at 305,280 hectares, making up 16% of its total area, followed by the West Midlands with 264,500 hectares, or 20.3%.

 In contrast, South West England and the East Midlands have the smallest proportions of Green Belt land at 4.5% and 4.9% respectively, totalling 107,970 hectares and 77,410 hectares.

 Take a moment to consider this: it’s a policy with a history dating back to 1580 when Elizabeth I first established a three-mile ring around London to prohibit building on land that had not been previously developed.
-Though it’s seen many iterations, the most recent policy was established almost 80 years ago as part of the Town and Country Planning Act 1947.
+Though it’s seen many iterations, until the December 2024 NPPF update, the most recent policy was established almost 80 years ago as part of the Town and Country Planning Act 1947.

-While we’re by no means endorsing ripping up areas of genuine natural value and replacing them with skyscrapers, as we touched on in the intro, the Green Belt is vastly misunderstood and in our opinion, is holding England back.
+While we’re by no means endorsing ripping up areas of genuine natural value and replacing them with skyscrapers, the Green Belt is vastly misunderstood and in our opinion, has held England back for too long.

-In light of this, let’s take a look at a few of the reasons why we should abandon our preconceived ideas about the Green Belt and accept that building on parts of the Belt is socially progressive and pragmatic, rather than anti-environmental and destructive.
+In light of this, let’s review a few of the reasons why we should abandon our preconceived ideas about the Green Belt and accept that building on parts of the Belt is socially progressive and pragmatic, rather than anti-environmental and destructive.

 It’s no secret that England is in the midst of a devastating housing crisis and there are many factors contributing to this situation:

-Experts caution that an entire generation could find home ownership unattainable owing to a shortage exceeding 4 million homes.
 Amidst this pressing crisis sits the Green Belt, a significant but contentious restriction on building in many of the areas where housing is most needed.
-By reassessing the use of the Green Belt, we could unlock a vital key to meeting the growing demand for housing.
+By reassessing the use of the Green Belt, we will hopefully unlock a vital key to meeting the growing demand for housing.

-Put simply, ‘brownfield’ is land that has been previously developed and since 1995, has been prioritised over ‘greenfield’ land (land that has never been built upon) by planning policy.
+Put simply, ‘brownfield’ is land that has been previously developed and since 1995, has been prioritised over ‘greenfield’ land (land that has never been built upon) for new development.

 The preference for building on brownfield land is tied to the assumption that because it’s been built on before, it now holds little to no biodiversity and should therefore be made use of - this isn’t always true however and many brownfield sites actually offer vast amounts of biodiversity.